HemchandHukumathirao/MyBasicApp/README.md

-	This is my basic repository for practicing git
+Just a basic repository for practice